Note to reader

 72. All cargo data must be accepted by the system and on file in order to be subsequently linked to a conveyance.
 If a conveyance is transmitted quoting a CCN that is either not on file or in reject status, the conveyance transmission will be rejected.

-74. Electronic cargo submissions must be transmitted with an applicable movement type/service option, as found in Chapter 4: ACI/eManifest Highway ECCRD.
+73. Electronic cargo submissions must be transmitted with an applicable movement type/service option, as found in Chapter 4: Advance Commercial Information (ACI)/eManifest Highway (ECCRD).

-77. A complete list of the information that a highway carrier must include in the cargo transmission can be found in Chapter 4: ACI/eManifest Highway ECCRD.
+76. A complete list of the information that a highway carrier must include in the cargo transmission can be found in Chapter 4: Advance Commercial Information (ACI)/eManifest Highway (ECCRD).

-80. he conveyance operating carrier will be required to electronically transmit the multi-modal cargo data within the prescribed timeframes specific to transportation mode used to physically transport the goods in Canada.
+79. The COC will be required to electronically transmit the multi-modal cargo data within the prescribed timeframes specific to transportation mode used to physically transport the goods in Canada.
 For example, highway cargo is loaded onto a rail car for transport into Canada.
 The highway carrier will transmit a multi-modal cargo submission.
-The conveyance operating carrier will transmit a rail conveyance report and link the multi-modal cargo to the rail conveyance.
+The COC will transmit a rail conveyance report and link the multi-modal cargo to the rail conveyance.
 The multi-modal cargo and the rail conveyance data must be received by the CBSA within the rail transmission time frames.

-81. The conveyance operating carrier or a service provider authorized by that carrier must prepare and transmit an electronic transmission to the CBSA with the required conveyance data within the timeframes specified in the Reporting of Imported Goods Regulations.
+80. The COC or a service provider authorized by that carrier must prepare and transmit an electronic transmission to the CBSA with the required conveyance data within the timeframes specified in the Reporting of Imported Goods Regulations.

-82. There are some exceptions to this requirement and these exceptions are found in Chapter 4: ACI/eManifest Highway ECCRD.
+81. There are some exceptions to this requirement and these exceptions are found in Chapter 4: Advance Commercial Information (ACI)/eManifest Highway (ECCRD).

-86. The conveyance operating carrier may use any frontier highway port of report, subject to local restrictions.
+84. The COC may use any frontier highway port of report, subject to local restrictions.

-87. A complete list of the information that must be included in the conveyance data can be found in Chapter 4: ACI/eManifest Highway ECCRD.
+85. A complete list of the information that must be included in the conveyance data can be found in Chapter 4: Advance Commercial Information (ACI)/eManifest Highway (ECCRD).

-89. In the highway mode, the conveyance and cargo information for specified goods must be received and validated, as outlined in the Reporting of Imported Goods Regulations, at least one hour prior to the conveyance arriving at the FPOA.
+87. In the highway mode, the conveyance and cargo information for specified goods must be received and validated, as outlined in the Reporting of Imported Goods Regulations, at least one hour prior to the conveyance arriving at the FPOA in Canada.

-90. For exemptions from cargo and conveyance data requirements please refer to Chapter 4: ACI/eManifest Highway ECCRD.
+88. For exemptions from cargo and conveyance data requirements please refer to Chapter 4: Advance Commercial Information (ACI)/eManifest Highway (ECCRD).

-91. Properly formatted messages received less than one hour prior to the transmitted estimated time of arrival will be accepted by the system, but the client will also be warned via error message of “insufficient review time”, and penalties may be applicable.
+89. Properly formatted messages received less than one hour prior to the transmitted estimated time of arrival will be accepted by the system, but the client will also be warned via error message of “insufficient review time”, and AMPS penalties may be applicable.

 Sealing of Vehicles